Dark ages, a window on the dark sector. Hunting for ultra-light axions: Ultra-light axions

 Figures~\ref{fig:Cls_RelCorr_comparisons1}-\ref{fig:Cls_RelCorr_comparisons2}-\ref{fig:Cls_RelCorr_comparisons3} show a comparison between second order effects for CDM and ULAs, for different $\fFDM$.
 The effects are plotted at $z=30$, where they are expected to be more appreciable (see~\cite{Ali-Haimoud2013} for details).

 ULAs behave as CDM on large enough scales, therefore in this regime axions and cold dark matter travel with the same velocity relative to the baryons.
 This holds true up to the scale where quantum potential effects become important.
 Axions have a scale-dependent effective sound speed $c_a^2$, that could slow down axions with respect to the cold dark matter component, and bring the axion velocity field closer to that of baryons, thus suppressing the relative velocity effect and its implications from a certain $k$ onwards.
 In order to apply MBPT as before, one would need to know the hierarchy of scales, which depends on the axion mass.
 However such a detailed analysis would be frustrated by all the simplifying assumptions that were made to write down the axion hydrodynamic equations, and this investigation is left for a future work.
-Additional complications may enter the game at small scales, such as model-dependent self-interactions, and the formation of soliton cores at the center of dark matter halos~\cite{Schive2014,MarshPop2015}.
-A proper treatment would require numerical simulations, similar to what has been implemented recently in~\cite{Mocz2023}, including self-interaction effects.